Tag: Be Prepared

 However, while Paul grasped a powerful visual (and, for modern children, a reinforcing activity), it wasn’t complete.
 As far as Paul was concerned, he delivered what he needed for conveying deep truths to the Ephesians.

 Yet, there is still something missing.
 When I was younger, people often thought I was an “Army brat”.
 Even to this day, some I’m ex-military.
-Most of this is a childhood affection (with, yes, a lot of military in the family).
+Most of this is a childhood affection (with, yes, a lot of military in the ).
 So, when I look at Paul’s list, I’m a bit bothered.

 There are 2 significant pieces that are missing from Paul’s list: the javelin (or bow, depending on the unit) and the kilt.
 Also, certain Roman ensembles had shin guards, too (that makes 3).